wuyrush/mloop/README.md

 ## TODOs

 ### 08/17/19
-* Accept single audio file as input as well.
+* Accept single audio file as input as well
+* Support more codecs
-* Consider playable audio files only; For now `mloop` will complain and exit if it processes a file it cannot play.
+* Consider playable audio files only; For now `mloop` will complain and exit if it processes a file it cannot play
 * The only play order supported by `mloop` is ascending lexico order based on audio file filenames; maybe add an option for random order?